Alexandrine of Mecklenburg-Schwerin: Early years in Denmark

 Upon their arrival in Denmark, the couple were given Christian VIII's Palace at the Amalienborg palace complex in central Copenhagen as their principal residence and Sorgenfri Palace in Kongens Lyngby north of Copenhagen as a summer residence.
 Furthermore, the couple received Marselisborg Palace in Aarhus in Jutland as a wedding present from the people of Denmark in 1902, the garden of which was to become one of her greatest interests.
 In 1914, the King and Queen also built the villa Klitgården in Skagen in Northern Jutland.

-On 29 January 1906, her husband's grandfather King Christian IX died, and Christian's father ascended the throne as King Frederick VIII.
+On 29 January 1906, her husband's grandfather King Christian IX died, and Christian's father ascended the throne as King Frederik VIII.
 Christian himself became crown prince, and Alexandrine became crown princess.

 Queen of Denmark

-On 14 May 1912, King Frederick VIII died suddenly in Hamburg, Germany, while returning from a recuperation stay in Nice in Southern France.
+On 14 May 1912, King Frederik VIII died suddenly in Hamburg, Germany, while returning from a recuperation stay in Nice in Southern France.
 Alexandrine's husband acceded to the throne as Christian X, and Alexandrine became queen consort of Denmark.
 She is not considered to have played any political role, but is described as being a loyal support to her spouse.

 She was interested in music, and acted as the protector of the musical societies Musikforeningen i København and Den danske Richard Wagnerforening.
 She was known for her needlework, which she sold for charitable purposes.
 After the death of her mother-in-law Louise of Sweden in 1926, she succeeded her as the official protector of the various charity organisations founded by Louise.
 She enjoyed golf and photography.

 During World War I, she founded Dronningens Centralkomité af 1914 ("The Queen's Central Committee of 1914") to the support of poor families.
 The revolution in Russia brought much heartbreak for Alexandrine as three of her uncles, Nicholas, George and Sergey, were killed by the Bolsheviks.

 She survived the 1918 flu pandemic.